Welcome to today's edition of the Rush 24-7 podcast.

 And it's not Varilli.

-Jonathan Gruber, health care's Mr. Mandate, Jonathan Gruber, professor at MIT, helped persuade the regime that everybody should be required to get health insurance.
+New York Times headline and lead from this morning, Jonathan Gruber, healthcare's Mr. Mandate, Jonathan Gruber, professor at MIT, helped persuade the regime that everybody should be required to get health insurance.

 See, it's Grubert's fault now.

-They tried blaming Virilli, it didn't work.
+They tried blaming Varilli.

-Why didn't blaming Virilli work?
+Why didn't blaming Varilli work?

-I mean, the entire left-wing blogosphere, half of the Democrat Party and the media tried to blame what happened this week on the government lawyer.
+I mean, the entire left-wing blogosphere, half of the Democrat Party and the media, tried to blame what happened this week on the government lawyer.

 Why didn't it stick?